Addictions are intensifiers. If you have a physical disability, an addiction can worsen your discomfort and increase your limitations.

 Opioid medications are marketed as “painkillers,” and they are considered front-line therapy after an injury.

 Unfortunately, these medications don’t actually treat pain.
-In some cases, they make discomfort worse.
+In some cases, they make the discomfort worse.
 If you’re dealing with an addiction, these substances are especially hazardous for you.

 Opioids work by increasing brain dopamine levels.
 This chemical signal is interpreted as pleasure or joy, and when it’s present, the brain seems to ignore pain signals.
 The trigger for the discomfort isn’t gone, but you find it easier to ignore.

-In the short term, opioids can help you move past pain.
+In the short term, opioids can help you move past the pain.
 But long-term use is associated with big problems.
 According to NIH, about 5 percent of people who take these medications as directed for a year will develop an addiction to those drugs.

 That addiction can develop slowly.
 You might take a little more with each dose, or you might crush your pills instead of swallowing them.
 Your brain cells are changing and growing dependent on opioids, but you may not notice that shift.